A $5k$-vertex Kernel for $P_2$-packing: The unit partition

-Exchange Rule~\ref{rule:single-unit} enlarges the $P_2$-packing and significantly slashes the number of possible configurations of units.
+It is easy to see that the partition produced by Exchange Rule~\ref{rule:single-unit} is valid: Vertices in different parts are disjoint.
+Once Exchange Rule~\ref{rule:single-unit} is applied, we restart the procedure with a new $P_2$-packing and hence a new unit partition.
 In the following we may assume that a unit has precisely one vertex-disjoint $P_2$.

-The natural next step would be to consider two adjacent units, and to see whether they can together produce three or more $P_2$'s.
-This, if implemented by brute-force, would be nevertheless too time-consuming.
-Let us see two examples before formally presenting our main technical definitions.
-The two graphs in Figure~\ref{fig:two-units} comprise the same pair of units, but are connected by different edges in between.
-The two units behave very differently in this regard: While the first unit is willing to sacrifice any pair of adjacent vertices, there is a vertex not affordable to lose by the second unit.
+Let us motivate our main technical definitions with a simple example.
+The two graphs in Figure~\ref{fig:two-units} comprise the same pair of units, (one cycle and one star, both on five vertices,) but are connected by different edges in between.
+The two units behave very differently: While the first unit (cycle) is willing to sacrifice any pair of adjacent vertices, there is a vertex not affordable to lose by the second unit (star).

 We say that a unit is \emph{democratic} if it contains one of the graphs in Figure~\ref{fig:unit1} as a spanning subgraph.
-We call a democratic unit a net-, pendant-, $C_5$-, or bull-unit if it contains net, pendant, $C_5$, or bull but none of the previous ones as a subgraph.
-This order ensures, among others, that a bull-unit has to be an induced bull.
-(Indeed, only pendant-unit can have extra edges.)
+We call a democratic unit a net-, pan-, $C_5$-, or bull-unit if it contains net, pan, $C_5$, or bull but none of the previous ones as a subgraph.
+This order ensures, among others, that a bull-unit has to be an induced bull: We can find a pan or a $C_5$ if any additional edge is added to a bull.
+(Indeed, only pan-unit can have extra edges, but we only need this property for bull-units.)
 A bull-unit contains a unique vertex of degree 2, which we call the \emph{nose} of the bull-unit.
-It is easy to check that there remains a $P_2$ in a democratic unit after any vertex removed.
+It is easy to check that \textit{there remains a $P_2$ in a democratic unit after any vertex removed}.

 A unit that has more than four vertices but is not democratic is called \emph{despotic}.
-For example, the second unit in Figure~\ref{fig:two-units}(a) is despotic; even though the only degree-four vertex in it cannot be removed from the unit, all the other four vertices are dispensable.
-For such a unit, it does not make much sense to distinguish the two vertices in the base path and the other two vertices.
+For example, the second unit in Figure~\ref{fig:two-units}(a) is despotic.
+In that example, even though the only degree-four vertex in it cannot be removed from the unit, all the other four vertices are dispensable.
+For such a unit, it does not make much sense to distinguish the two vertices in the base path and the other two vertices: We may take any $P_2$ from this unit as the base path, but it clearly has to contain the degree-4 vertex.